Skip to main content

 This Biden administration policy expands upon the Trump-era policy identified in this entry.

-On January 12, 2024, ICE announced updated guidance for its law enforcement personnel, providing standards for the use of body-worn cameras (BWCs).
-The policy calls for the use of BWCs in all aspects of ICE enforcement activities conducted by ICE personnel.
-ICE is working to secure the resources required to ensure full implementation of the new policy, which built on a 2021 pilot announcement: https://www.ice.gov/doclib/foia/dro_policy_memos/19010.1_AuthorizingBodyWornCameraPilot_20211006.pdf.
+On January 12, 2024, ICE announced updated guidance for its law-enforcement personnel, providing standards for the use of body-worn cameras (BWCs).
+The policy calls for using BWCs in all aspects of ICE enforcement activities conducted by ICE personnel.
+ICE is working to secure the resources required to ensure full implementation, building on a 2021 pilot announcement: https://www.ice.gov/doclib/foia/dro_policy_memos/19010.1_AuthorizingBodyWornCameraPilot_20211006.pdf.

 View Document